Lumi Nova: Instructions for use

 • If you have questions about the app then you can find more info on www.luminova.app

-• If you are concerned about user’s anxiety or any other aspect of their mental health, discuss this with your GP.
+• If you are concerned about the user's anxiety or any other aspect of their mental health, discuss this with your GP.

 Technical Specifications